Pioneer of sustainable viticulture in Quebec

 • Minimize compaction

-We limit the passages in heavy machinery and group the works.
-By moving less often between the vines, we reduce the opportunities for soil compaction and the combustion of fossil fuels, priorities for us.
-Good drainage is maintained and facilitates the deep work of the roots of the vines so that they can draw the nutrients they need.
+We limit the use of heavy machinery and group tasks together.
+This reduces opportunities for soil compaction and the burning of fossil fuels.
+We maintain good drainage and facilitate the deep work of vine roots so that they can draw nutrients from it.

 • Organic amendments

-To obtain quality grapes, good organic matter should be provided from time to time.
-In the spring, we spread compost in rotation on certain plots, which improves the biological activity of the soil and increases its capacity to nourish the vines.
+To obtain quality grapes, it is important to provide good organic matter from time to time.
+In spring, we spread compost in rotation on certain plots, which improves the biological activity of the soil and increases its capacity to nourish the vines.

 Encourage wildflowers